5 Ways to Drive Traffic to Your Website (Part 1)Posted on May 10, 2018 | Philosophy Communication

 To clarify, we actually meant to say “GREAT” content.
 Top-notch, interesting and creative content is what is going to drive your website presence—not only that, it will engage your target audience with your brand and inspire them to take action, whether that be sharing your content, signing-up to receive your updates, etc.

 Now, what is GREAT content?
 That’s a great question (see what we did there?).
-Of course, today’s content trends would suggest investing in various forms of creative content including digital, infographics, videos, blogs, etc. We are constantly challenging our clients to think big when it comes to content—how ARE we different in our industry and how CAN we be different with our content?
+Of course, today’s content trends would suggest investing in various forms of creative content including digital marketing, infographics, videos, blogs, etc. We are constantly challenging our clients to think big when it comes to content—how ARE we different in our industry and how CAN we be different with our content?

 Our handy touch point wheel here gives you an idea of ALL the different types of content and how they help MARKET your company, stimulate CONVERSATION, showcase CULTURE, tout EXPERTISE, and inspire ACTION.